Clerkenwell & Islington Tour Guiding Course 2027 starts in January

 Course Overview

-Successful completion of the acclaimed Clerkenwell & Islington Tour Guiding course leads to a professional qualification in tour guiding.
 The course is designed to enable students to develop the research and presentation skills required to be an excellent tour guide whilst discovering the rich and varied history and heritage of Clerkenwell and Islington.
-The skills gained on the course are transferrable to guiding elsewhere and can be a valuable asset in other walks of life.

-This course (accredited by Clerkenwell & Islington Guides’ Association – CIGA) will equip you with the skills to research, plan and give professional walking tours throughout the area.
 From its great Medieval monastic houses and handsome Georgian squares to its long-standing reputation as a centre for radical thought, lively entertainment and health-giving waters Clerkenwell and Islington is an endlessly fascinating place for guides and their clients.

-Once you have qualified you will be invited to join the Clerkenwell & Islington Guides’ Association (which operates under the name Islington Guided Walks) and become one of the Mayor of Islington’s official tour guides.
 Our association was set up in 1988 and provides a supportive network of fellow guides and a platform for publicising your walks in the area.
 Membership also enables you to apply to become a guide at St John’s Gate in Clerkenwell and other Islington landmarks, to lead walks on behalf of Islington Guided Walks and to take visitors to see The Clerks’ Well (after which Clerkenwell is named).

 How to apply

-If you are interested in applying for the 2026 course please complete the application form at the bottom of this page.
+If you are interested in applying for the 2027 course now please complete the application form at the bottom of this page.
 The course runs from January to July.

-The fee for the 2026 course is £1,095.
+The fee for the 2026 course was £1,095.
 A very limited number of bursaries are available.
 Visit janestrust.org to find out if you might be eligible and to make an application as soon as possible.

 Interviews take place at the end of November.